 A True Neutral character may also change their minds if a situation changes.
 For example, they will usually keep their word, but if circumstances change and it’s better for them to break their promise then they will.

-Likewise, they will usually not attack unarmed enemies or use poison, but they will do if they think it is the best action at the time.
+Likewise, they will not usually use poison, but they will do if they think it is the best action at the time.
 The same with betraying allies, they will, but only if lives are at stake.

-In combat, a True Neutral character will kill others but only to defend themselves or their allies.
-They will not go on a bloodthirsty rampage because they don’t take pleasure in harming others and aren’t motivated to spread Evil.
+In a physical encounter, True Neutral character will eliminate others but only to defend themselves or their allies.
+They will not go on a rampage because they don’t take pleasure in harming others and aren’t motivated to spread Evil.
 In fact, they will avoid promoting Good, Evil, Order or Chaos whenever possible and get annoyed by the zealots who do.

-True Neutral characters may take pride in their independent thinking which allows them to make completely impartial decisions without feeling forced to act in a particular way.
+True Neutral characters may take pride in their independent thinking which allows them to make completely impartial decisions without feeling like they must act in a particular way.